 Let’s take a quick dive into the features of this other popular Samsonite case.

 The interior of this case has only one big packing area, but is impressive in what it offers.
-There are two big mesh pockets on the lid, one of which has a hanger for your more wrinkle prone items.
-There is also a wetpac included which can be used for wet or dirty items (or toiletries if you wish).
+There are big mesh pockets on the lid, one of which has a hanger for your more wrinkl prone items.
+There is also a wetpac on the inside of the packing area, which can be used for wet or dirty items (or toiletries if you wish).

 All in all, this is more of a case for the frequent or business traveler and a higher price tag to match.

-The Maxlite 4 is an extremely light case that is still durable and has enough standard features that will keep you traveling for years to come.
+The Maxlite 5 is the latest in a series of a extremely light suitcases from Travelpro.
+Although they have made it lightweight, it is still durable and has enough standard features that will keep you traveling for years to come.

-This is the entry level case from Travelpro that is in its forth generation now and still going.
+This is the entry-level case from Travelpro that is in its fourth generation now and still going.
 And with every model change, they seem to shave off that little bit more weight (here is Maxlite 3 vs 4)

 And, they come with features such as: